jensmarquardt/threeme/README.rst

 If possible, only Fluid and SASS will be used, TypoScript will be avoided by a Constants set.
 Templates for "standard" extensions and examples for the integration of new elements and content complete the picture.
-These "strong defaults" avoid constantly reinventing the wheel, so that more time for the implementation of complex requirements remains.
+These strong defaults avoid constantly reinventing the wheel, so that more time for the implementation of complex requirements remains.

 Aim: The developer should be able to concentrate on the implementation of the design and not on TYPO3.